memfault/interrupt/_posts/2020-12-08-seamless-firmware-with-platformio.md

 it to be confronted with one Eclipse-based IDE after another.
 If you haven't read my latest updates to that post, check it out!

-But what if I told you that there exists a embedded project management tool which ties you neither to a toolchain, nor to a development environment?
+But what if I told you that there exists an embedded project management tool which ties you neither to a toolchain, nor to a development environment?
 Did I mention it is available for Windows, Linux, and Mac?